 Food donations can be dropped off at all Masses in the wagons located in the Narthex or dropped off directly at the Caring Ministries office during our open operational hours of Monday-Thursday from 9:00am - 12:00pm.
 Children are also invited to bring forth food items at Sunday Masses and place in the baskets at the base of the altar during Preparation of the Gifts.

-Special Good Samaritan projects include periodic preparation of meals for transitional living centers, for a domestic violence shelter, and/or for homeless shelters.
-The Good Samaritans also coordinate St. Andrew's-sponsored community project, like our annual the Thanksgiving Food Drive and Lenten soup suppers.
+The Good Samaritans also coordinate St. Andrew's-sponsored community projects, like our annual the Thanksgiving Food Drive and Foster Family Dinner.